The Magellan Fallacy

 Description

-• Winner of a global competition, the 2015 A-Asia/ICAS Africa-Asia Book Prize, for the best book published between 2009 and 2015 in English, French or Portuguese on any topic linking Asia and Africa.
+Winner of the 2015 A-Asia/ICAS Africa-Asia Book Prize, a global competition, for the best book in English, French, or Portuguese on any topic linking Asia and Africa.

 The Magellan Fallacy argues that literature in Spanish from Asia and Africa, though virtually unknown, reimagines the supposed centers and peripheries of the modern world in fundamental ways.
 Through archival research and comparative readings, The Magellan Fallacy rethinks mainstream mappings of diverse cultures while advocating the creation of a new field of scholarship: global literature in Spanish.
 As the first attempt to analyze Asian and African literature in Spanish together, and doing so while ranging over all continents, The Magellan Fallacy crosses geopolitical and cultural borders without end.
 The implications of the book, therefore, extend far beyond the lands formerly ruled by the Spanish empire.
 The Magellan Fallacy shows that all theories of globalization, including those focused on the Americas and Europe, must be able to account for the varied significances of hispanophone Asia and Africa as well.